thiagoabreu/core-docs/docs/getting-started/overview.rst

 allow developers to have different build outputs.
 The normal .NET compilation process takes the source code written in one of the .NET languages (such as C#, Visual Basic, F# etc.) and produces something called "Intermediate Language".
 IL is then picked up by the runtime, and Just-In-Time compiled at run-time to machine code.
-This is a very simplifed description, but it works for this scope; if you want to find out more, you can read through :doc:`<../concepts/managed-code>`.

 .NET Native is an additional step in this pipeline which takes the IL and compiles it **Ahead-of-Time** (AOT) to machine code, so that when the code is executed, there is